 NOVA Expansion • Impact Grant

-NOVA Council BBYO serves the Northern Virginia community by meeting teens where they are, both geographically and thematically with programming and events.
 NOVA Council BBYO offers leadership development, Jewish identity building, and community building for Jewish teens in Northern Virginia.
-With this expansion, BBYO will be able to recruit more members, start new chapters, and provide more meaningful Jewish experiences to teens and families in Northern Virginia.
+With this expansion, BBYO will continue to recruit members, start new chapters, and provide additional meaningful Jewish experiences to teens and families in Northern Virginia.

-Based on the success of the first year of the j.family Ambassador program in Montgomery County, the Bender JCC will continue to provide neighborhood-based j.family ambassadors to connect new parents to each other and to the community through one-on-one meetings with parents of children ages 0-3.
-The ambassadors will welcome parents to the Jewish community and connect them to others and to Jewish life.
+Based on the success of the JFamily Ambassador program in Montgomery County, the Bender JCC will continue to provide neighborhood-based JFamily ambassadors to connect new parents to each other and to the community through one-on-one meetings with parents of children ages 0-3.
+The ambassadors will welcome parents to the Jewish community, to one another, and to Jewish life.

 Camp Gan Israel Expansion • Impact Grant